Skip to content

 What This Means for Minnesota Schools & Students:

-Districts must continue to follow and implement state mandates to uphold and center the rights of every learner, including immigrant and undocumented students, regardless of federal rollbacks or orders.
+Districts are legally required to provide language access for students and families and to uphold the educational rights of all learners—including immigrant and undocumented students—regardless of federal rollbacks or political pressure.

 • The Minnesota Constitution Article XIII, Section 1: Requires the legislature to establish a “general and uniform system of public schools,” interpreted as guaranteeing equitable access to education for all Minnesota students, regardless of immigration status.